Ereelo/Ereelo/README.md

 - 👋 Hi, I’m @Ereelo
-- 👀 I’m interested in programming
+- 👀 I’m interested in programming.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning graphics.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on illustration.
 - 📫 How to reach me ereelo.zorric@gmail.com

 <!---